Enrique Zóbel de Ayala: Cultural and philanthropic activities

 Zóbel inherited the liberal ideas and interests of his father Don Jacobo Zóbel y Zangroniz.
 Like his father, he was educated in Europe, not only in business and sciences, but also in the arts.
 He loved the cultivation of the arts and culture.
 His mansion on Plaza del Carmen and Leon Guerrero Street in Ermita, Manila became the focal point of many tertulias and salon de artistas.
 He donated his vast collection of books on European literature to the University of the Philippines library.

 He was the first modern Hispanist and founded Premio Zóbel in 1929 in order to preserve and promote the use of the Spanish language, which he believed was the true language of Filipino nationalists.
 His great obsession was the conservation of the spiritual ties between Spain and the Philippines through the promotion of its language and culture.
 Premio Zóbel was the fulfillment of his desire that "No quiero que el español muera en Filipinas".
 Today, Premio Zóbel is administered by his grandchildren, Georgina Padilla MacCrohon and Alejandro Padilla (both children of his daughter, Gloria).

 Together with brother Fernando Antonio, he co-founded Casino Español de Manila, a socio-civic club for Hispano-Filipinos.
 He established the Patronato Escolar Español and the Asociación Pro-Idioma Hispano, both efforts directed at strengthening the role of Spanish in the educational system.
 He was a founding member of Academia Filipina de la Lengua Española in 1924, which became the correspondent of the prestigious Real Academia de la Lengua Española.

 He dabbled as a Spanish-language publisher when he resuscitated the moribund El Mercantil.
 He supported the arts and gave scholarships, among them, a young Fernando Amorsolo, who in gratitude would teach his son, Fernando, the rudiments of art.

 In 1930, he helped fund the construction of the Manila Metropolitan Theater, a landmark Art Deco building designed by Juan Arellano.
 He became the treasurer of the Metropolitan Theater Company.

 In 1936, he reported the discovery of a horde of Oriental pottery found on his Calatagan, Batangas property to the National Museum director Eduardo Quisumbing and subsequently funded the ensuing excavations.

 In April 1939, he was appointed by General Franco as the acting consul for Spain in the Philippines.
 The government of Spain, in admiration of his many philanthropic and cultural causes, awarded him La Gran Cruz Isabel la Católica and the Medalla del Mérito Civil.

 Death

 Zóbel died on February 17, 1943, in Manila, at the height of the Japanese occupation during World War II.

+His funerary plaque and remains (along with those of his wife, his parents, grandparents and other contemporary members of the extended family) are still buried in the left inner wall of the ancient San Agustin Church of Intramuros, to this day.